r-call/git-style-guide/README.md

 ver/foo
 ```

-You can quickly tell which branches have reached each different stage, and you can group them together easily using Git's pattern matching options.
+*Rational: One can quickly tell which branches have reached each different stage, and you can group them together easily using Git's pattern matching options.*

+E.g:

 $ git branch --list "test/*"
 test/foo